Flute of the Loom

 Flute of the Loom is an album by jazz flautist and saxophonist Frank Wess released in 1973 on the Enterprise Records label.

 Depending on the track, Wess plays tenor saxophone, alto saxophone and mainly the flute.

+Arrangers are listed as Chico O’Farrill, Rudy Robinson and Jimmy Roach.

-The album cover art (created by Ellis Chappel) is often cited in discussions on the Mandela effect phenomenon surrounding collective false memories of Fruit of the Loom depicting a cornucopia in its logo.
+The album cover art (created by Ellis Chappel) is often cited in discussions on the Mandela effect phenomenon surrounding collective memories of Fruit of the Loom depicting a cornucopia in its logo.